Pregnancy at work

 Employers are required by law to provide somewhere for breastfeeding employees to rest.
 Where necessary, this should include somewhere for them to lie down.

 Although there is no legal right for an employee to take time off from their job in order to breastfeed, express milk for storage and later use, or take rest periods you should consider adapting working hours to enable an employee to continue to breastfeed or express milk.
-A refusal to accommodate a breastfeeding employee may amount to unlawful sex discrimination if it cannot be justified.
+A refusal to adapt working hours could be indirect sex discrimination unless the employer can show the refusal is justified by the needs of the business.

 Breastfeeding facilities